pwall567/kjson-test/README.md

 Only the test for `String` has a signature that allows `null` values; this is to avoid compile-time ambiguity on tests against `null`.
-This does not mean that only `String` properties can be tested for `null` - a `null` property in the JSON is typeless so a test for `null` would work, regardless of the type that the property would otherwise hold.
+This does not mean that only `String` properties can be tested for `null` &ndash; a `null` property in the JSON is typeless so a test for `null` would work, regardless of the type that the property would otherwise hold.

 One important consideration to keep in mind when using the comparisons involving standard Java classes such as `UUID` and `LocalDate` &ndash; some mocking libraries allow the static functions of Java classes to be mocked; for example,